 continue by making sure they know how much it is appreciated.

 times each month.
-Sometimes things are a little slow but then I get an
+Sometimes things would be a little slow but then I'd get an

 email telling me I've won a camera or an Xbox or a trip and it sure feels